 If the auditor selects Answer Criteria Individually, they must indicate compliance to each criteria in the objective individually.

 For each criteria, an ‘Explanation’ field is available to add descriptive information about conditions and compliance at the CH.
-When raising an non-compliance (NC), the explanation field MUST be completed with a detailed description of the non-compliance.
-Note that for APS audits, the explanation fields must be completed regardless of criteria compliance.
+When raising an non-compliance (NC), this field MUST be completed with a detailed description of the non-compliance.
 For any type of NC findings, the text entered in the explanation field is visible in the Final Audit Report and NC Review and Closure Form.

 When an NC is raised, an ‘Evidence’ field becomes visible for uploading relevant evidence.
 To add documents or media to an NC, drag and drop the file in to the evidence dropbox or click on the upload icon to browse your computer for the file.